arxioly/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

 ### ZWED0073W

-  No server returned for group=
+  No server returned for group=%s

   **Reason:**